mrcook/retroio/amstrad/docs.md

 permit this automatic detection each format has unique sector numbers as detailed below.

-3-inch discs are double sided, but only one side may be accessed at a time depending on which way round the user inserts the disc.
-There my be different formats on the two sides.
+3-inch discs are double-sided, but only one side may be accessed at a time depending on which way round the user inserts the disc.
+There might be different formats on the two sides.

 ### Common To All Formats

-* Single sided (the two sides of a 3 inch disc are treated separately).
+  * Single sided (the two sides of a 3-inch disc are treated separately).
   * 512 byte physical sector size.
   * 40 track numbered 0 to 39.
   * 1024 byte CP/M block size.
   * 64 directory entries.

 ### SYSTEM Format

   * 9 sectors per track numbered #41 to #49.
   * 2 reserved tracks.
   * 2 reserved tracks.
   * 2 to 1 sector interleave.

 The system format is the main format supported, CP/M can only be loaded (Cold Boot) from a system format disc.
 CP/M 2.2 also requires a system format disc to warm boot.

 The reserved tracks are used as follows:

-* Track 0 sector   #41:       boot sector.
+    Track 0 sector   #41:       boot sector.
-* Track 0 sectors  #42:       configuration sector
+    Track 0 sector   #42:       configuration sector
-* Track 0 sectors  #43..#47:  unused
+    Track 0 sectors  #43..#47:  unused
-* Track 0 sectors  #41..#49:  and
+    Track 0 sectors  #41..#49:  and
-* Track 1 sectors  #48..#49:  CCP and BIOS
+    Track 1 sectors  #48..#49:  CCP and BIOS

-* CP/M Plus only uses Track 0 sector #41 as a boot sector
+    CP/M Plus only uses Track 0 sector #41 as a boot sector.
-* Track 0 sector #42...#49 and Track 1 are unused.
+    Track 0 sectors #42..#49, and Track 1 are unused.

-NOTE: another format called 'VENDOR' format is a special version of system format which does not contain any software on the two reserved tracks.
+NOTE: another format called `VENDOR` format is a special version of system format which does not contain any software on the two reserved tracks.
 It is intended for use in software distribution.

 ### DATA ONLY Format

   * 9 sectors per track numbered #C1 to #C9.
   * 0 reserved tracks.
   * 2 to 1 sector interleave.

 This format is not recommended for use with CP/M 2.2 since it is not possible to ‘warm boot’ from it.
 However, because there is a little more disc space